ProgramsWorkshopsImpactTeamPartner with us

 Build

 Every kid gets their own components and a mentor at their table.
-We build the circuit together, one wire at a time.
+We build the project together.

 03